ankurvdev/stencil/docs/Runtime.md

 # Runtime

 - StackVisitor:
 - CLI : Command Help and error messaging
 - WebService :
   - DataStores and DataStores in WebService
 - Transactions for Structs with more than 64 fields
 - Timestampd : Created
 - Types
+  - Iterables : Improve Iteration Visitors
   - unordered_maps, unordered_sets std::unordered_map<std::string, FixedSize>,  std::unordered_map<uint64_t, FixedSize>
   - Explicit Initialization
   - Should structs be iterables ?
   - What about hetrogeneous keys in indexables ?
   - Bifurcation of iterables into Fixed-size iterables and growable iterables ?
+- Visitor
-- Visitor : Enforces a non-state model.
+  - Enforces a non-state model.
 Some visitors do have a state for eg: Variant(keys) or string-key visitors
 - StackVisitor
   - Find a better name
   - Type-Handler Maps.Get rid of that.
 All TypeHandlers for all nested types are available and instantiated
 - Protocol
   - Read/Write to iostreams

 ## Overview